Prevention & Outreach

 The problem is a lack of proper training or knowledge relating to domestic violence can make you feel ill equipped and unhelpful.
 We believe you should have access to all the training and support you need in order to properly help survivors of abuse.

 We understand that you want to do everything within your power to effectively help the communities you serve.
-This is why, for over 40 years, Catalyst’s expert trainers have been helping service providers, medical providers, community organizations, educators, (and more) increase their ability to collaborate with Catalyst so that when confronted with a domestic violence case, they can handle it compassionately and effectively.
+This is why, for over 45 years, our expert trainers have been working with social service providers, medical providers, community organizations, and educators.
+Our collaborative efforts have helped individuals and organizations increase their capacity to compassionately and effectively handle domestic violence cases.
 Our professional trainings are generally done between 1.5-3 hours.
-We also have the ability to offer CEUs.
-Our professional training curriculum includes:

 Youth Presentations